CIMarko/shelf-stacking-JS/README.md

 # Sort the Fruit

-A simple exercise to teach JavaSpcript loops and DOM interaction
+A simple exercise to teach JavaSpcript loops and DOM interaction.

 ## Before you start coding